-Funeral rituals in Japan are deeply rooted in Buddhist and Shinto tradition, creating practices that differ significantly from those in other countries.
-One of the main peculiarities is the high prevalence of cremation: about 99% of bodies are cremated, and the ashes are used for a variety of purposes that reflect spiritual beliefs, memory, and innovation.
-From home Buddhist altars to sending ashes into space, Japan blends ancestral respect with modern advancements.
+Funeral rituals in Japan are deeply rooted in Buddhist and Shinto traditions, creating practices that differ significantly from other countries.
+One of the main peculiarities is the high prevalence of cremation: about 99% of bodies are cremated, and the ashes are intended for a variety of uses that reflect spiritual beliefs, memory, and innovation.
+From domestic Buddhist altars to sending ashes into space, Japan blends ancestral respect with modern advancements.

 Next, we will explore funeral rituals, the characteristics of Japanese cemeteries and tombs, as well as some curiosities that help understand how Japan deals with death and the memory of loved ones.